junxit/us-congress-bills-115/bill.md

 ## § 6.
 Report

-During the five-year period beginning on the date of the enactment of this Act, the Secretary and the Administrator shall include in any report or evaluation submitted to Congress relating to a foreign assistance program for natural or manmade disaster relief or response the following information (to the extent practicable and appropriate):
+During the 5-year period beginning on the date of the enactment of this Act, the Secretary and the Administrator shall include in any report or evaluation submitted to Congress relating to a foreign assistance program for natural or manmade disaster relief or response the following information (to the extent practicable and appropriate):

 - **(1)** A breakdown of the beneficiaries of such program by location, age, gender, marital status, and school enrollment status.
 - **(2)** A description of how such program benefits displaced people.